 Careers in Restructuring.
 Insight into the role itself and the current restructuring market.

-Dan Gibney from Moelis speaks to Hiring Circle about careers in Restructuring
+Dan Gibney speaks to Hiring Circle about careers in Restructuring

 The Hiring Circle team recently spoke to Dan Gibney, an experienced Restructuring and Corporate Finance Adviser with over 19 years’ experience at Moelis, Close Brothers and KPMG.
-In this interview he shares his wealth of knowledge about the restructuring market; how it has been impacted by Covid-19 and his views on the future, as well as advice for anyone considering a career in restructuring and the keys to success in the industry
+In this interview he shares his wealth of knowledge about the current restructuring market, his views on the future, as well as advice for anyone considering a career in restructuring and the keys to success in the industry.

 What exactly is restructuring and what does the role involve?

 Restructuring can be split into two categories.
 Financial Restructuring and Operational Restructuring.

 Financial Restructuring involves situations where there is a level of debt held by a company or country that is either unsustainable or at risk of being unable to be serviced, repaid or refinanced in accordance with its terms.
 As a result separate financial and legal advisers are employed by relevant stakeholders to the situation, such as the company and lenders, to negotiate and implement a solution to avoid insolvency.

 There can be many different solutions, ranging from financial covenant amendments, deferral of interest and repayment dates (“amend to extend transactions”) where more time is required for a refinancing, to in the case of more fundamental over-leverage, equity injections, divestments and more wholesale redesigns of the company’s capital, corporate and ownership structures such as debt for equity swaps in which lenders take some degree of ownership of the business in return for renegotiation or reduction of debt.
 Each solution is unique to the business requirements and is generally the result of complex negotiations between often multi-party stakeholders.